 There’s no minimum amount of time you need to live in the home before receiving the Florida Homestead Exemption.
 You can also intend to move in the future.

 You’ll often see this requirement as being a permanent Florida resident.
-However, all you need to do is show that you intend to become a permanent resident.
+However, all you need to do is show that you intend to become a Florida resident.
 This includes taking steps like updating your Florida driver’s license, car registration, and voter registration.

 The basic test is that the residence will be your main home as opposed to a second home, vacation home, or rental property that you use for part of the year.